 Understanding Girls with ADHD

-The key to understanding girls with ADHD is recognizing that their symptoms often present differently from the stereotypical image (typically based on hyperactive boys).
+The key to understanding is recognizing that their symptoms often present differently from the stereotypical image (typically based on hyperactive boys).
 This difference can lead to late diagnoses, misunderstandings, and struggles with self-esteem.

 Signs of ADHD in Girls